Jargonautika/2020-Fall-UIUC-LING270.github.io/project.md

 I will not require any format for the bibliography (such as MLA or APA), so long as I can easily identify the sources that you used, and access them myself if need be.

-The final paper will be due on Monday, May 11th at 11:59 PM on Moodle.
+The final paper will be due on Monday, December 13th at 11:59 PM by email.